WilliamLiu-1997/3DTiles-Inspector/README.md

 </div>

-`3dtiles-inspector` is a Node.js package and CLI for opening a local 3D Tiles tileset in a browser inspector, adjusting the root transform, tuning the effective geometric error scale, and saving the result back to disk.
+`3dtiles-inspector` is a Node.js package and CLI for opening a local 3D Tiles tileset in a browser inspector, adjusting the root transform, tuning geometric-error scaling, cropping supported 3D Gaussian Splat tilesets, and saving the result back to disk.

 Requires Node.js 18 or newer.